Ohclemintine21/C-Sharp-Coding-Projects/README.md

 Introduction

-Over the course of the past two weeks at the Tech Academy, I have been working with my peers as a team developing a full scale MVC/MVVM Web Application in C#.
+Over the course of the past two weeks, I have been working with my peers as a team developing a full scale MVC/MVVM Web Application in C#.
 Working on this project was a great opportunity to learn how to fix bugs, clean and rebuild code, and add requested features to the app.
 I was able to obtain the skills as a good developer to work with what is given to create a quality product.
 My main focus for this Live Project was working on back end stories and successfully sumbitted a few.
 Everyone on my team had the chance to work on front end and back end stories depending on which course they had taken previously.
 I am prous of the work I have done on this project and know these skills will be very useful on many future projects.

 Below are the descriptions of the stories I worked on, along with code snippets of the stories I've worked on.